pretix/pretix/doc/api/resources/orders.rst

                                                                  needs approval by an organizer before it can continue.
-If ``true`` and the order is canceled, this order has been denied by the event organizer. payments                              list of objects            List of payment processes (see below) refunds                               list of objects            List of refund processes (see below) last_modified                         datetime                   Last modification of this object
+If ``true`` and the order is canceled, this order has been denied by the event organizer. url                                   string                     The full URL to the order confirmation page payments                              list of objects            List of payment processes (see below) refunds                               list of objects            List of refund processes (see below) last_modified                         datetime                   Last modification of this object